TheDataDesk/Binary-Love/README.md

 Try escaping... (you can't).

 ## Why This Exists
-Because saying "No" to love should be hard.
+Because a UI that gaslights you into saying "Yes" is peak engineering.
-Because a moving "No" button is better than a ghosted text.
+Because if buttons can commit to CSS animations, so can you.
-Because Valentine's Day is just an excuse to build weird websites.
+Because Valentine’s Day is basically an A/B test for romance—some get a "Yes," others get sent to the control group Because Valentine’s Day is the perfect excuse for weird web projects.

 Created By
 👩‍💻 Sirisha Padmasekhar aka @TheDataDesk